britive/python-cli/docs/index.md

 ## `ssh` Command

-The `ssh` command is present to facilitate using the native SSH protocol to connect to private cloud servers.
+The `ssh` command facilitates using the native SSH protocol to connect to private cloud servers.

-The goal is to allow all functionality offered  by the SSH protocol like local port forwarding to access private VPC resources and `scp` to copy files to the remote host.
+The goal is to allow all functionality offered by the SSH protocol like local port forwarding to access private resources and `scp` to copy files to the remote host.

 At launch only AWS EC2 is supported.
 The requirements for using SSH with EC2 instances are provided below.

 * EC2 instance must have the Systems Manager agent installed and operational.
 * EC2 instance must have the EC2 Instance Connect agent installed and operational (if using `--push-public-key`).
-* The caller must have appropriate IAM permissions to start a Session Manager session (for all key sources) and push a public key via EC2 Instance Connect (if using `--push-public-key`).
+* The caller must have appropriate IAM permissions to start a Session Manager session (for all `--key-source`s) and push a public key via EC2 Instance Connect (if using `--push-public-key`).
-* The caller's environment has the AWS CLI installed along with the Session Manager plugin.
+* The caller's environment must have the AWS CLI installed along with the Session Manager plugin.
 * The caller's python environment must have the `boto3` package installed.
 As `boto3` is not required for the use of `pybritive` it is not automatically installed (if using `--push-public-key`).
-* The caller is on a Mac or Linux machine and is utilizing an SSH config file.
+* The caller must use OpenSSH (and the SSH config file).
+Other SSH implementations are not currently supported.

 There are 3 ways that `pybritive` can help proxy an SSH session to a private EC2 instance.